c3se/alvis-intro/README.md

     * Phase 2: will be in production in 2021
 * Node details: <https://www.c3se.chalmers.se/about/Alvis/>
 * Login server: `ssh CID@alvis1.c3se.chalmers.se`
-* The same principles regarding how to login, where to run heavy jobs, how to submit job scripts, etc. apply
+* The principles regarding how to login, where to run heavy jobs, how to submit job scripts, etc. are the same as for our other clusters

 # Modules and containers
 * Alvis software stack was designed to make heavy use of optimized container images mostly from, but not restricted to, Nvidia NGC catalogue
-   * Available both from the central storage under `apps/hpc-ai-containers` as well as on Singularity Hub: <https://singularity-hub.org/collections/4791>
+   * Available both from the central storage under `apps/hpc-ai-containers` as well as on S-Hub: <https://singularity-hub.org/collections/4791>
-   * Allows you to prototype your work on your local machine and deploy it in a reproducible way on Alvis for large-scale training using the exact same environment
+      * Availability of the images on S-Hub allows you to prototype your work on your local machine and deploy it in a reproducible way on Alvis for large-scale production runs using the exact same environment
-   * Instructions on how to use the images and some tutorial can be found on <https://github.com/c3se/containers>
+   * Instructions on how to use the images and some tutorial can be found on <https://www.c3se.chalmers.se/documentation/applications/containers-advanced/>

 * In addition, some pieces of software are also provided in the form of modules, and you can use them in a similar way as you would do on our other systems